sbani/guzzle/docs/quickstart.rst

     relative URI using the rules described in
     `RFC 3986, section 5.2 <https://tools.ietf.org/html/rfc3986#section-5.2>`_.

+    You can forbid the combination of base and relative uri with the ``pin_base_uri`` option in case you want to.

     .. code-block:: php

         // Create a client with a base URI